alttpo/sni/README.md

 16ms** between when RetroArch receives the network command into its buffer and when it performs the command and sends back the reply.

+Since network commands are queued up while waiting for RetroArch to process them, we can submit multiple commands into the queue and then RetroArch will process all of them in order during vsync.

 SNI takes advantage of this regular cadence and sends multiple requests during the 16ms window.
 Replies are awaited for in the order commands were delivered.

 This design allows multiple applications to issue reads and writes concurrently without waiting for each other to complete.
+It also increases throughput for applications that submit multiple read requests sequentially.

 #### RetroArch Versions